 170° horizontal viewing angle

-What’s the Best Dash Cam for Truckers in 2020?
+What’s the Best Dash Cam for Truckers?

 If you’re looking for a truck dash cam with a crystal clear result, then WheelWitness HD PRO is one of the best options available in the market.
 The camera is equipped with 170° Lens and 2K Super HD that enables it to record super clear videos.

 Despite being available at a reasonable price, the WheelWitness HD PRO dash camera has a surplus of amazing features.
 The camera offers a pre-packed 16GB microSD to help you store footage on the go.
 Supplemented by an advanced GPS, it offers Advanced Driver Assistance for 12V Cars and Trucks.

 White Witness is very easy to install and is famous for its plug-in and play features.
 All you have to do is to stick the suction cup, insert the memory card, and plug the camera into the power source.

 If that wasn’t enough, the camera still includes Night Vision, so you can still record everything you need in low-light conditions, even at night.
 The plethora of features Wheel Witness HD PRO Dash Cam has makes it the finest trucker cameras not only in this guide but also makes it the best-rated dash cam for truckers on Amazon.

 ROAV C2 is by Anker a premier dashboard camera, assorted with various advanced features.
 It has a smart sensor supplemented by a premium lens.
 The availability of a custom app tracker and a built-in Wi-Fi allows commercial fleet owners to monitor the truck from afar.